 A great way to avoid interacting with employees, however, is to use the self-checkout.

 Have you ever been to a store where the baggers only put one item in each bag?
 This can be so irritating, especially for the environmentally conscious!

-In this article, we covered the top reasons people dislike grocery shopping and provided you with some solutions to these common dislikes.
+I covered the top reasons people hate grocery shopping and provided you with some solutions to these common complaints.

-If you’re interested in finding out more about grocery shopping, check out the related articles below.
+To learn more about grocery shopping, check out the articles below.